 By Cassie Jewell, M.Ed., LPC, LSATP

-A recent study found that individuals with a “big picture” style of thinking made better decisions. (“Better” decisions were defined as those resulting in maximum benefits.)
+A recent study found that a “big picture” style of thinking led to better decision-making. (“Better” decisions were defined as those resulting in maximum benefits.)

 If you took the Myers-Briggs (a personality assessment), and fell on the “Intuition” side of the spectrum (like me!), it’s likely you’re already a “big picture” thinker.
 If you’re on the “Sensing” side, you’re more apt to examine individual facts before considering the sum of all parts.

 “Big picture” thinking is a practical and balanced method of reasoning.
-It suggests taking a step back (zoom out!)… and looking to see how all pieces fit together.
+It suggests taking a step back (zoom out!)… and looking to see how all pieces fit together for more effective decision-making.

 Research indicates that when weighing out options, it’s ideal to take small breaks.
-Don’t deliberate for long periods of time or you’ll start to lose focus.
+For more effective decision-making, don’t deliberate for long periods of time or you’ll start to lose focus.
 If things become fuzzy, you won’t see the big picture.

 Ask around to learn how others’ view your situation.
 Every perspective you collect is another piece of the “big picture” puzzle.